stuyvesant-cs/dwlessons/fcs/03_github.md

 ### SSH keys
 - SSH key pairs are two keys that can be used to authenticate and login to a computer or website remotely, often via the command line.
-  - We need them in order to upload and download our work from GitHub.
+  - We need them in order to upload and download our work from GitHub via the command line.

 --
 - Each key pair consists of a public key and a private key.